-Once the sleeping bag is dry and repacked inside its sack, remember to stop by your storage facility to remove the bag and shake it out from time to time.
-Sitting inside a sack for long intervals can alter the insulation.
+Once the sleeping bag is dry and repacked inside its sack, remember to remove the bag and shake it out from time to time.
+Sitting inside a bag for long intervals can alter the insulation.

-Cooking materials: Always scrub and clean pots, pans, utensils, and camp stoves before placing them into plastic resealable bags.
+Always scrub and clean pots, pans, utensils and camp stoves before placing them into plastic resealable bags.
 A good cleaning upon returning home rids your gear of stray food drippings and crumbs that could attract insects and bacteria, while the plastic bags ensure no grime or dust infiltrates your cookery.

 Subscribe for Free Printables